 Correct grammar, punctuation, and “style” may seem old-fashioned these days, but their absence in any communication from a university or other reputable and highly visible entity is frowned on, even by those who may not ordinarily pay much attention.
-Because RIT owes its public and its students the best—in its use of language as well as in programs, facilities, teaching, and service—University Publications provides this reference to grammatical rules, academic terminology, punctuation, etc.
+Because RIT owes its public and its students the best—in its use of language as well as in programs, facilities, teaching, and service—RIT’s Division of Marketing and Communications provides this reference to grammatical rules, academic terminology, punctuation, etc.

 The guide relies on the Associated Press Stylebook, with additional references from the Chicago Manual of Style.

 In addition, when writing policy documents, individuals should be mindful that RIT’s university and administrative policies exist primarily on the web, not in print.
 RIT’s web standards, which can be found in the Brand Identity Manual, create a framework for proper use of language, graphics, and navigational architecture for all RIT-related websites, and RIT’s policy website conforms to these standards.

 RIT’s web standards include recommendations on typography and fonts.
 Based on these recommendations, Arial has been selected as the standard font for policy documents, and therefore should be used when submitting policy documents for review and approval.

 Proposals for new policies as well as revisions to existing policies should follow the standard format approved in 2010.

 Numbering / Lettering Sections and Lists within University-Level Policies

 Use Arabic numbers (1, 2, 3, 4….)